 Invokana lawsuits accuse Johnson & Johnson of being negligent in manufacturing the drug.
-They also say the company hid the drug’s dangers from the public and the U.S. Food and Drug Administration.
+They also say that the company hid the drug’s dangers from the public and the U.S. Food and Drug Administration.

-Lawsuits claim Johnson & Johnson’s marketing misrepresented the drug’s safety.
+Lawsuits claim that Johnson & Johnson’s marketing misrepresented the drug’s safety.
 They say the drug is defective and unreasonably dangerous.

 Plaintiffs argue that if Johnson & Johnson had been straightforward about Invokana’s risks, patients may have been prescribed several safer alternatives.

 The first Invokana bellwether trial is set for September 2018.

 Bellwethers are cases parties select to go to trial first in MDLs and other mass torts.
 These initial trials help both sides of a lawsuit get an idea of how the remaining cases may play out.